FreyaXiang/CSCI-UA.2-Intro-to-Computer-Programming/README.md

-# Intro-to-Programming

->Introduction to Computer Programming for students without prior experience
+# CSCI-UA 02 Intro to Computer Programming

+>A CS course for students without prior programming experience by <code>python3</code>.
-Welcome to the world of Python!
-In this repo, you will find interesting codes for beginners in <code>python3</code>.